alex-bochkarev/bochkarev.io/content/tools/ts-git.md

-An alternative solution would be to try to _"replay"_ the changes from `unicode_vars` branch on top of the changes in `master`, as if it were based on /already updated `master` / -- see git [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) for details.
+An alternative solution would be to try to _"replay"_ the changes from `unicode_vars` branch on top of the changes in `master`, as if it were based on _already updated `master`_ -- see git [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) for details.

-As a quick note, you can check what branches are there with:
+You can check what branches are there with:

 ```bash
 git branch
 ```

+Output:

 ```text
 * master
   unicode_vars
 ```

-(And to show just branches not merged into the main branch: `git branch --no-merged master`.)
+To show just branches not merged into the main branch: `git branch --no-merged master`.
 Branches that are no longer needed can be deleted with `git branch -d <branch-name>`.

-There are some materials on branching strategies and git workflows (e.g., on ["git-flow"](https://nvie.com/posts/a-successful-git-branching-model/) and [GitHub flow](https://guides.github.com/introduction/flow/), with the latter being focused on simple collaboration) -- bit this discussion looked somewhat too complicated for my own needs at the moment.
+There are some materials on branching strategies and git workflows (e.g., on ["git-flow"](https://nvie.com/posts/a-successful-git-branching-model/) and [GitHub flow](https://guides.github.com/introduction/flow/), with the latter being focused on simple collaboration) -- but this discussion looked somewhat too complicated for my own needs at the moment.

-### Remote repo {#remote-repo}
+### Dealing with a remote repo {#dealing-with-a-remote-repo}

 Even if you work alone on your code, you might still want to use a concept of remote repos.
 For example, if you are running separate experiments on the